2019 Best Volunteer Abroad Programs, Organizations, & Projects

 2019 Best Volunteer Abroad Programs

-Plan My Gap Year is another excellent organization that offers affordable & trusted volunteer projects overseas.
-They’re transparent about their fees and are a wonderful choice for solo, female travelers (93% travel solo and 83% of volunteers are female).
-Their most popular destinations to check out are Sri Lanka, Cambodia, and Bali and they will soon offer projects in Costa Rica, Peru, and Ecuador.
-And if you've always wanted to travel to Africa, our friends at Agape Volunteers offer the most affordable trips you can find to countries like South Africa, Kenya, Ghana, and Tanzania.
+Plan My Gap Year is another excellent organization offering affordable & trusted volunteer projects overseas.
+They’re transparent about fees and are a wonderful choice for solo female travelers (93% travel solo and 83% of volunteers are female).
+Their most popular destinations are Sri Lanka, Cambodia, and Bali and they recently opened projects in Costa Rica, Peru, and Ecuador.

-If you’re interested in an immersive volunteer volunteer trip to Latin America, check out Maximo Nivel, which offers impactful and educational placements in Costa Rica, Guatemala, and Peru.
+If you’re interested in an immersive volunteer abroad trip to Latin America, check out Maximo Nivel, which offers impactful and educational placements in Costa Rica, Guatemala, and Peru.
 Some of Maximo Nivel’s volunteer abroad opportunities include construction, conservation, teaching English, working with kids, and working with indigenous communities.
-You also might consider enrolling in a Teach English as a Foreign Language (TEFL) certification program, which prepares you for ESL job placements around the world - or on the flip side, if you’re looking to learn a new language, be sure to check out Maximo Nivel’s Spanish Immersion programs.
+You also might consider earning your certificate by enrolling in a Teach English as a Foreign Language (TEFL) certification program, which offers job-placement workshops and prepares you for ESL job placements around the world - or on the flip side, if you’re looking to learn a new language, be sure to check out Maximo Nivel’s Spanish Immersion programs.

 If you’re a current or aspiring doctor, nurse dentist, or other healthcare professional, you will find a ton of medical volunteer opportunities and internships below.
-Some great volunteering projects include Volunteering Solutions’ medical volunteer program in Peru, Plan My Gap Year’s mental health placement in Ghana, and Agape Volunteers' HIV/AIDS support program in Kenya.
+Some great volunteer projects include Plan My Gap Year’s mental health placement in Ghana, and Agape Volunteers' HIV/AIDS support program in Kenya.

 Or if you're interested in volunteering with animals, then check out Plan My Gap Year's wildlife conservation projects, some of the most popular in the world.
 If you want to work with animals in exotic locations, then check out Fronteering, which offers a Husky Ranch volunteer project in Canada and Predator Research Internship in the Amazon.

 Founded in 2007 by Dan Radcliffe, International Volunteer HQ offers over 200 affordable volunteer trips to 45 destinations in Africa, Latin America, the USA, Europe, the Caribbean, and the Pacific.
-IVHQ has placed more than 85,000 volunteers overseas on projects ranging from teaching, to healthcare, to childcare, and more.
+IVHQ has placed more than 100,000 volunteers around the world on projects ranging from teaching, to healthcare, to childcare, and more.
 Programs last one week to 24 weeks and start at $180.
 Given the affordability of IVHQ's programs, volunteers could very well volunteer abroad for free by fundraising on Volunteer Forever and applying for our volunteer abroad scholarships!

 IVHQ Opportunities to Check Out